titanian229/19-React-Employee-Directory/README.md

 # Employee Directory

 A React web application for viewing a database of employees.
 Searchable using any criteria, name, email, location, etc.  Sortable based on any criteria as well.
 Created to help manage the contact information of large and diverse organizations.
+Can be found deployed on Heroku [here](https://react-employee-directory-jl.herokuapp.com).

 ## Technologies